ktaliaferro/gps-viewer/README.md

 To open the app, press the system button on your transmitter and select GPS Viewer.

 1. Select log files to index.
-This step measures the duration of each log file and determines which fields have data that changes over time.
+This step determines which fields have data that changes over time and takes about 2 minutes per MB.
 Invalid log files are ignored as described in the [Log File Requirements](#log-file-requirements) section below.

     ![screenshot](images/step_01.png)